Atlanta's Best Food Allergy Treatments

 RAST Allergy Testing

-The radioallergosorbent (RAST) test, a blood test done in a laboratory, can be used in combination with skin tests to detect allergies.
+The radioallergosorbent (RAST) test, a blood test done in a laboratory, can be used in combination with the skin tests to detect allergies.
 Some skin conditions make skin testing impossible, or the physician might suspect that a patient is so sensitive to an allergen that a skin test could be dangerous.
 Positive skin or RAST tests will help narrow the list of suspected allergens, but the patient’s history is vital in determining which of the positive results are relevant.
 A challenge test may also be needed.
 If the patient’s allergic reactions haven’t been severe, the physician might deliberately expose the patient to one or more substances that produced a positive skin or RAST test.
 This is particularly true with food allergies.

 Sublingual Immunotherapy (Allergy Drops)